 - a.
-Presence: Psychological force established through the guard's arrival or presence and the symbols of authority often represented by a uniform, badge, etc. Officer positioning, stance, posture and demeanor often serve to prevent problems. - b.
-Verbal: Conversation, advice, commands, or instructions utilized by the guard to control or de-escalate a confrontation. - c.
+Presence: Psychological force established through the guard's arrival or presence and the symbols of authority often represented by a uniform, badge, etc. Guard positioning, stance, posture and demeanor often serve to prevent problems. - b.
+Verbal: Conversation, advice, commands, or instructions utilized by the guard to control or de-escalate a confrontation.

+- c.
 Soft Hand Control: Techniques that have a low probability of injury such as joint locks or pressure points. - d.
 Hard Hand Control: Techniques that have a higher probability of injury such as punches, kicks or stuns. - e.
 Chemical: Use of aerosols such as Mace, CN, OC, etc. - f.
 Impact Weapons: Use of such items as batons, ASP, etc. - g.
-Deadly Force: CANNOT BE USED FOR DETENTION unless the person presents an imminent threat of death or serious physical injury to the officer or others.
+Deadly Force: CANNOT BE USED FOR DETENTION unless the person presents an imminent threat of death or serious physical injury to the guard or others.

-To use the techniques beyond Presence and Verbal, the guard should receive additional training in defensive techniques, use of impact weapons or the use of aerosols such as OC, etc.
+In order to use the techniques beyond Presence and Verbal, the guard should receive additional training in defensive techniques, use of impact weapons, use of a taser, or the use of aerosols such as OC, etc.

 There may be employee and client policies that may dictate the guard's options.
-There are several laws and statutes in North Carolina that regulate the actions of Security Guards.
+There are several laws and statutes in North Carolina that regulate the actions of security guards.
 Guards should be acquainted with these laws.

-A Security Guard, like any citizen, must witness the crime through one or more of the senses of sight, hearing, smell, touch or taste.
+A security guard, like any citizen, must witness the crime through one or more of the senses of sight, hearing, smell, touch or taste.